 - Many areas offer an energy rebate or tax credit to encourage consumers to transition to more energy-efficient systems with higher ratings, such as upgrading a wood burning fireplace to a natural gas fireplace.

-RP Gas Piping can find out if your home or business has natural gas available to the site (learn more about that here), and whether it’s possible to install natural gas piping and reap the environmental benefits and lower utility bills.
-We can help you plan and install the new gas piping that will maximize benefits and meet local codes.
-If natural gas is not an option at your home or place of business, there is still a gas solution open to you.
-A propane storage tank and piping system can be installed.
+RP Gas Piping can find out if your home or business has natural gas available to the site and whether it’s possible to install natural gas plumbing so that you can reap the environmental benefits and lower utility bills.
+We can help you plan and install the new gas piping and meet local codes.
+If natural gas is not an option at your home or place of business, there are other options you can consider, such as a propane storage tank system.
+Learn more by contacting us today.